arangodb/docs/site/content/http/documents/document-working-with-documents.md

         required: false
         description: |+
-          If the intention is to delete existing attributes with the update-insert command, the URL query parameter *keepNull* can be used with a value of *false*.
-This will modify the behavior of the patch command to remove any attributes from the existing document that are contained in the patch document with an attribute value of *null*.
+          If the intention is to delete existing attributes with the update-insert command, the URL query parameter `keepNull` can be used with a value of `false`.
+This modifies the behavior of the patch command to remove any attributes from the existing document that are contained in the patch document with an attribute value of `null`.
           This option controls the update-insert behavior only.
         in: query
       - name: mergeObjects